 Students will be required to write a 3,000 word essay on a particular issue of globalisation or on a comparative study around two distinct health systems.

 The overall aim of the course is to provide an introduction to global health as a subject area.
 It aims to provide a model for analysing and evaluating the different areas of globalisation including the political, social, economic and environmental domains.

 Intended Learning Outcomes of Course

-Analyse the concept of globalisation in relation to the wider determinants of health.
+Critically analyse the concept of globalisation in relation to the wider determinants of health.

-Examing the coping strategies people adopt during times of war, famine and disaster and evaluate the impact of emergency relief aid.
+Compare and contrast coping strategies people adopt during times of war, famine and disaster and evaluate the impact of emergency relief aid.